Business events and Microsoft Power Automate

 If you check the Active events tab you can also verify that “Payment Posted” is activated for legal entity GBSI.

-The final step is to trigger the business event of a posted customer payment and check whether the Power Automate runs and you receive an email with customer payment details.
+The final step is to trigger the business event of a posted customer payment and check whether the flow runs and you receive an email with customer payment details.

 Here are some troubleshooting suggestions: